Skip to content

 • The Chef Development Kit to write and test your Chef cookbooks and recipes,

-• Vagrant, the orchestrator, to contain the virtual machines to test the scripts,
+• Vagrant, the orchestrator, to contain the local virtual machines to test the scripts,

 • Chef needs Ruby to run,